-Come journey with me to the relatively undiscovered jewel of North East Thailand, where it's possible to escape time and a world almost forgotten with a tradition that's almost vanished.
+Come journey with me to the relatively undiscovered jewel of North East Thailand, where it's possible to escape time and a place almost forgotten with a tradition that's almost vanished.

 This region of Thailand is largely untouched by tourism, making it the ideal destination should you wish for an adventure with a flirtatious difference in historical, cultural and scenic beauty.